 I firmly believe that major scientific advancements for social good are driven by interdisciplinary contamination.
-This is even more true when scientific advancements are needed to face global crises, such as the climate crisis.
+This is even more true when scientific advancements are needed to face global crises, such as the climate crisis or short- and long-term AI harms.
 My academic path is consistent with my beliefs: after building strong theoretical and methodological skills during my undergrad and graduate studies, I felt the urge for my research to also have a significant on-the ground-impact.

 My current main research interests include theory and methods for topological signal processing and deep learning, (broadly) AI for Climate Adaptation, and distributed stochastic optimization.

-I have over 30 publications, including papers published in top-tier journals (e.g., IEEE Transactions on Signal Processing, IEEE Transaction on Signal and Information Processing over Networks, IEEE Transactions on IoT, IEEE Transaction on Green Communications and Networking, and Journal of Machine Learning Research) and conferences (e.g. ICLR, ICML , ICASSP, and IJCNN).
+I have over 40 publications, including papers published in top-tier journals (e.g., IEEE Transactions on Signal Processing, IEEE Transactions on Signal and Information Processing over Networks, IEEE Transactions on IoT, IEEE Transactions on Green Communications and Networking, Journal of Machine Learning Research, and New England Journal of Medicine Evidence) and conferences (e.g., ICLR, ICML, ICASSP, and IJCNN).

 I received many prestigious awards, such as the IEEE SPS Italian Chapter Best M.Sc.
-Thesis Award (2020) and the GTTI Best Ph.D.
+Thesis Award (2020), the GTTI Best Ph.D.
+Thesis Award (2024), and the “Elio Di Claudio” Best Ph.D.
 Thesis Award (2024).